 Here's why Halloween celebrants bedeck their homes in these contrasting colors.

-Orange is a little more self-explanatory.
-But it also has to do with the particular time of year.
+Orange is a little more self-explanatory, but it also has to do with the particular time of year.
 Again, Samhain was ushering in the harvest time; people would have seen the trees turn orange after months of greenery.
 But the orange also has to do with another important component of the ancient Samhain celebrations: fire.
+“Orange is representative of the fire that burns during the festival of Samhain and during the winter months,” Stevens explains.
+“It also corresponds to the leaves that have changed color and of the harvest itself.”
 The ancient Celts would light community fires while leaving the fires in their own hearths to burn out.
 The fires could also be rituals to help ward off evil spirits while the gateway between the living and the dead was weak.
 And those fires certainly would have been orange!

 Today, our Halloween traditions range from sinister to cheerful and everything in between.
 For more about the history of Halloween, and how ancient rituals gave us what we have today, read up on the chilling history of the haunted holiday.